Lemosho Route 9 Days - Climb Kilimanjaro

-Lemosho Route is an unspoiled, remote, less-used and beautiful way up to the Shira Plateau.
-This route is required intermediate level of skills.
+Lemosho Route is an unspoiled, remote, less-used, beautiful way up to the Shira Plateau.
+This route is required an intermediate level of skills.
 Trekkers sometimes use it to ascend.
 The first day of the route is rich in game animals, and armed rangers may accompany a group for a while.
 This is determined by their knowledge of the current animal distribution.

-Your mountain guide will visit you on the evening before the climb (or shortly before departure) for a short brief about climbing and a gear checkup.
-Your guide has a chance to get to know any concerns you might have and you can ask him questions.
+Your mountain guide will visit you the evening before the climb (or shortly before departure) for a brief about climbing and a gear checkup.
+Your guide has a chance to get to know any concerns you might have, and you can ask him questions.

 Day 1: Transfer to Moshi Town

-On arrival, we pick you up from the agreed point and transfer to your accommodation in Boma la Ngombe Moshi, where you will check-in for dinner and overnight.
+On arrival, we will pick you up from the agreed point and transfer you to your accommodation in Boma la Ngombe Moshi, where you will check in for dinner and overnight.

 Day 2: Lemosho Gate and up to 2,650 m; 3-4 hours walking

-After breakfast, we pick you up from your hotel in Boma la Ngombe and transfer to the Lemosho Gate.
-A shot Stop at Siha Village where the cook can but fresh vegetables and other cooking staff.
-Then proceed with your drive to the Lemosho gate where the trekking will start.
+After breakfast, we will pick you up from your hotel in Boma la Ngombe and transfer you to the Lemosho Gate—a shot Stop at Siha Village, where the cook can buy fresh vegetables and other cooking staff.
+Then, drive to the Lemosho gate, where the trekking will start.

 Day 3: Shira Plateau (3,550 m); 5-6 hours walking

 We soon leave the forest behind and enter the moorland zone of giant heather.
-The trail climbs steadily with wide views to reach the rim of the Shira Plateau.
+The trail climbs steadily with expansive views to reach the rim of the Shira Plateau.
 There is a tangible sense of wilderness, especially if afternoon mists come in!
-We camp in the center of the plateau at Shira One.
+We camp in the centre of the plateau at Shira One.

 Day 4: Shira Hut (3,840 m); 3-5 hours walking

 We walk to the summit of Shira Cathedral before reaching the next camp at Shira Hut.
-This campsite has stunning views, close to the glaciated dome of Kibo and the jagged rim of Shira Plateau.
-The views from here of Mt.
-Meru floating on the clouds are simply unforgettable.
+This campsite has stunning views, close to the glaciated dome of Kibo and the jagged rim of the Shira Plateau.
+The view from here of Mt.
+Meru floating on the clouds is simply unforgettable.

 Day 5: Great Barranco Valley (3,900 m); 6-8 hours walking

 A morning of gentle ascent and panoramic views, leaving the moorland plateau behind to walk on lava ridges beneath the glaciers of the Western Breach.
-After lunch near the Lava Tower junction (4,550 m) we descend to the bottom of the Great Barranco valley sheltered by towering cliffs and with extensive views of the plains far below near our campsite at Barranco valley.
+After lunch, near the Lava Tower junction (4,550 m), we descend to the bottom of the Great Barranco Valley, sheltered by towering cliffs and with extensive views of the plains near our campsite at Barranco Valley.

 Day 6: Karanga campsite (4,000 m); 4-5 hours walking